PyPSA/pypsa-eur/doc/spatial_resolution.rst

 •	Electricity residential and commercial demand: Modeled as nodal, distributed in each country based on population and GDP.

-•	Electricity distribution network: Not included in the model, but a link per node can be used to represent energy transferred between distribution and transmission levels. (explained more in detail below)
+•	Electricity distribution network: Not included in the model, but a link per node can be used to represent energy transferred between distribution and transmission levels (explained more in detail below).

 •	Residential and commercial building heating demand: Modeled as nodal, distributed in each country based on population.